 Eligible governments purchasing U.S. goods and services via direct commercial sale (DCS) may request DCMA contract management offices and the DCAA auditors to provide contract administration and contract audit functions.
-To do this, the international partner must submit an LOR for these services to DCMA.
+To do this, the foreign customer must submit an LOR for these services to DCMA.

-These services for DCS purchases are normally authorized and reimbursed through a blanket order LOA arranged between the international partner and DCMA.
+These services for DCS purchases are normally authorized and reimbursed through a blanket order LOA arranged between the foreign purchaser and DCMA.
 Such an LOA would establish an estimated dollar value against which individual contract administration requests could be placed during a specified ordering period.
-DCMA may also prepare a defined order LOA to respond to an international partner's request for services that are applicable to a specific contract.
+DCMA may also prepare a defined order LOA to respond to a foreign customer's request for services that are applicable to a specific contract.